Some Proposals to Counter Global Destruction

-1. Expensive publicity campaigns and/or corruption determine who can be a candidate and who is elected in democratic elections.
+Expensive publicity campaigns and/or corruption determine who can be a candidate and who is elected in 'democratic' elections.
 Big money inordinately influences political decisions.

-Allow each person to be a candidate for a given political position (eg MP) only once, whether elected or not.
-Submit all major decisions to universal referendum (simple and virtually costless through the Internet in countries with electronic Identity Cards.)
+Allow each citizen to be a candidate for a given political position (eg MP) only once, whether eventually elected or not.
+Submit all major decisions to universal referendum (simple and virtually costless through the Internet in countries with electronic Identity Cards).
+Ban all lobbying.

-2. Human beings in rich countries over-consume and entice those in the poorer countries to do the same.
-Advertising does not inform; it convinces, hence radically distorting the "free" market.
+Human beings in rich countries over-consume and entice those in the poorer countries to do the same.
+Advertising does not inform; it convinces, hence radically distorting the 'free' market.

 Eliminate advertising for all consumer goods.

 Which famous author (1889) said "Many a small thing has been made large by the right kind of advertising"?

 And which other such author (1907) said "Advertising is legalized lying."?